 Melanie johnson-moxley, ph.d.

-Dr. Melanie Johnson-Moxley is an Assistant Editor for The Philosopher's Index at the Philosopher's Information Center.
-She is also is a Principle Faculty Member in the MU Center for Health Ethics in Columbia, Mo.
+Dr. Melanie Johnson-Moxley is an Assistant Editor for The Philosopher's Index from the Philosopher's Information Center.
+She is also is a part-time faculty member in the MU Center for Health Ethics in Columbia, Mo.

 Melanie's research interests include process metaphysics, ethics, and philosophical anthropology.
 Her applied concerns include education and social justice.

 In 2023, her chapter on "A. N. Whitehead: Mysticism and the Expressive Impulse" was published in Mysticism, Ineffability, and Silence in the Philosophy of Religion.

 She has previously published "Bound to Face the Truth: The Ethics of Using Wonder Woman's Lasso" in Wonder Woman and Philosophy: The Amazonian Mystique (2017), "Rethinking the Matter: Organians are Still Organisms" in The Ultimate Star Trek and Philosophy (2016), and "Our Jane and Gītā-Yoga: Non-Gender Exclusiveness of the Bhagavad-Gītā" in The Journal of Indian Philosophy and Religion (2010).

 Johnson-Moxley received her Ph.D. from the University of Missouri in May 2008 under the direction of Dr. Bina Gupta.
 Her dissertation, Vasubandhu's Consciousness Trilogy, explores the metaphysics and epistemology of an early Indian school of Buddhism, Yogācāra.
 Her Master's thesis explored the intersection of Yogācāra with Whitehead's process philosophy.